 80-100 Word Objectives Overview:

-Shifting climates are causing farmers to relocate potato crops in the Parque de la Papa in Peru to higher elevations.
+Shifting climates are causing farmers to relocate potato crops in the Parque de la Papa, Peru to higher elevations.
 These spatial changes are creating novel problems for the inhabitants of the park.
 The objective of the project is to create different factor maps such as Growing Degree Days, chill hours, precipitation, pest suitability, and elevation, which will be incorporated into a potato crop suitability map for current and future climatic conditions in the Parque de la Papa.

 Abstract:

 Changing climates are affecting agricultural production around the world.
 This impact will be particularly severe in tropical highland regions like the Peruvian Andes, where shifts in climate have caused changes in suitable areas for crops.
 In the Parque de la Papa (Peruvian Potato Park), evidence suggests that potato cultivation has shifted to higher altitudes in response to increasing temperatures that increase pest damage.
-The primary concern is that the current suitable lands within the Parque will eventually become unsuitable for traditional potato production.
+The primary concern is that the current suitable lands within Parque de la Papa will eventually become unsuitable for traditional potato production.
 In addition, the impact of shifting climates threaten both agrobiodiversity and community livelihoods within the park and surrounding region.
-The objective of this project was to develop an increased understanding of changes in climate and their influence on potato cultivation in the park using NASA Earth Observations.
+The objective of this project was to develop an increased understanding of changes in climate and their influence on potato cultivation in the park using NASA Earth observations.
 Land surface temperature data from the Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) were used to derive growing degree days for the region.
 Historical and current precipitation were assessed using Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Measurement (GPM) data.
-Current and historical potato cultivation areas were estimated using Landsat 4/5, 7, and 8, sensors.
+Current and historical potato cultivation areas were estimated using Landsat 4, 5, 7, and 8, sensors.
 A digital elevation model (DEM) and slope map were created from the Shuttle Radar Topography Mission (SRTM) data.
 These factors were incorporated into suitability maps for weevils, a pest in the park.
-Finally, current and future potato suitability maps were developed using growing degree days, precipitation, elevation, weevil suitability, and slope
+Finally, current and future potato suitability maps were developed using growing degree days, precipitation, elevation, weevil suitability, and slope.

 Community Concerns:

-In response to changing growing seasons, irregular precipitation, and increased pest issues, local farmers have moved their potato crops to higher elevations; thereby decreasing the amount of available cropland.
+In response to changing growing seasons, irregular precipitation, and increased pest issues, local farmers have moved their potato crops to higher elevations, thereby decreasing the amount of available cropland.

-Indigenous farmers work to maintain traditional farming practices and conserve thousands of native potato varieties; however, inconstant growing conditions have threatened the conservation of potato diversity within the park.
+Indigenous farmers work to maintain traditional farming practices and conserve thousands of native potato varieties.
+However, variable growing conditions have threatened the conservation of potato diversity within the park.

 Current Management Practices & Policies:

 Farmers in Parque de la Papa use traditional practices to control pests and maintain yields.
-For example, in response to increased crop damage by weevils, farmers plant a barrier of root and tuber crops that contain an anti-weevil compound.
+For example, in response to increased crop damage by weevils, farmers plant a barrier of root and tuber crops that contain an anti-weevil compound as a form of integrated pest management (IPM).
 In addition, “improved” potato varieties are available and used in lower lands by CIP; however, CIP’s primary concern is to ensure that communities within the park are able to maintain potato biodiversity and continue to use traditional practices.
 Additionally, CIP purchased satellite images in 2007 to map locations of potatoes and other crops.
 The CIP has limited their remote sensing practices to land cover classifications and have not used any climatology data to assess potato suitability.

 Decision Support Tools & Benefits: